rahulyhg/NewsPortal-4/README.md

 There are three types of users

 1. Admin: Can edit and add all types of news
-2. SubAdmin: Can only edit the news which he has access to edit
+2. SubAdmin: Can only edit the news which s/he has access to edit
 3. Users: Can only view the news